nicinabox/boxcar/docs/install.md

 Telnet or SSH to your unRAID machine, then run the installer.

 <div class="alert alert-info">
-	<i class="icon-info-sign"></i> The installer will use about 45MB on your flash device.
+	The installer will use about 45MB on your flash device.
 If you have less than 512MB RAM the installer may fail.
 Thin uses about 39MB to run the web process.
 </div>

 ## Prerequisite